open-feature/spec/specification/sections/02-providers.md

 #### Requirement 2.6.1

-> The provider interface **MUST** define an `on context changed` handler, which takes a argument for the previous context, and the newly set context, and which can be optionally implemented to reconcile any stored state pertaining to the global evaluation context.
+> The provider interface **MUST** define an `on context changed` handler, which takes an argument for the previous context, and the newly set context, and which can be optionally implemented to reconcile any stored state pertaining to the global evaluation context.

 Especially in static-context implementations, providers and underlying SDKs my maintain a cache of evaluated flags for a particular context.
 The `on context changed` handler provides a mechanism to update this state, often by re-evaluating flags in bulk with respect to the new context.